ayaka528/menu-bot-wiki/Home.md

 As with our Main Menu dialog, this waterfall is an array of functions.
 The first prompts users for an array of days (determined by a helper method that process a JSON schedule).
 The second handles the response by creating a carousel of cards that display food banks open on the selected day.
 To create cards and carousels, we use the `CardFactory` in the `botbuilder` package.
 See `schedule-helpers` to see the full implementation, and check out the [Add Media to Messages](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-howto-add-media-attachments?view=azure-bot-service-4.0&tabs=csharp) Azure doc for more information about Hero Cards and carousels.

 ### Persisting State throughout a Dialog
 Sometimes a dialog needs to persist some information to be used on a later step.
-Take a look at the ContactDialog conversation flow below:
+Take a look at the Contact conversation flow below:

  **Note**: this flow isn't actually sending a food bank a message, so feel free to test the bot yourself!